 Patching is the process of copying a small collection of files over an existing instance (also referred to as an "in-place installation").
-A patch is normally associated with a particular version of an Oracle product and involves updating from one minor version of the product to a newer minor version of the same product (for example, from version 11.1.1.3 to version 11.1.1.4).
+A patch is normally associated with a particular version of an Oracle product and involves updating from one minor version of the product to a newer minor version of the same product.
 A patch set is a single patch that contains a collection of patches designed to be applied together.

-If you plan to install the Oracle Real-Time Decisions 11.1.1.4 patch set over an existing 11.1.1.3 instance, see Oracle Fusion Middleware Patching Guide.
+If you plan to install any Oracle Real-Time Decisions patch set, see Oracle Fusion Middleware Patching Guide.